 The cultural participant versus the cultural non-participant: defining desirable models of agency

 Dr. David Stevenson

-David’s presentation will consider the subject identity of the cultural non-participant.
-Drawing on primary data generated in the form of policy texts, speeches, and 42 in-depth qualitative interviews, David will offer a close analysis of the discursive logics that problematise the agency of those who show little interest in state-supported cultural activities.
-Beginning with a discussion about how cultural non-participants are represented as socially deprived and hard to reach, the discussion will move on to highlight how they are also presumed to lack knowledge and understanding about what they are rejecting.
-The flawed subjectivity of the cultural non-participant will then be contrasted with the desirable model of agency associated with those who lay claim to the identity of the cultural participant.
-The talk will conclude with a consideration of how these two identities serve to sustain asymmetric relations of power within the field of cultural policy.
+David’s presentation considered the subject identity of the cultural non-participant.
+Drawing on primary data generated in the form of policy texts, speeches, and 42 in-depth qualitative interviews, David offered a close analysis of the discursive logics that problematise the agency of those who show little interest in state-supported cultural activities.
+Beginning with a discussion about how cultural non-participants are represented as socially deprived and hard to reach, the discussion moved on to highlight how they are also presumed to lack knowledge and understanding about what they are rejecting.
+The flawed subjectivity of the cultural non-participant was then contrasted with the desirable model of agency associated with those who lay claim to the identity of the cultural participant.
+The talk concluded with a consideration of how these two identities serve to sustain asymmetric relations of power within the field of cultural policy.

 Understanding cultural value in the everyday localities: museums and parks as the commons

 Abi gave a brief overview of the Arts and Humanities Research Council Connected Communities project Understanding Everyday Participation – Articulating Cultural Value, a mixed-methods, multisite research project in England and Scotland.
 This project aims to radically re-evaluate the relationship between participation and cultural value, and is producing new understanding of local governance of culture, its history and challenges through empirical research on the situated practices of everyday life.
 Her presentation focused on current research exploring museums and parks as public spaces for everyday participation, social cohesion and (inter)cultural integration.

 A panel discussion followed the presentations.